hatchmatter/wai-web/README.md

 ## Deployment

 The app is hosted on Vercel and is automatically deployed to "staging" on push to the remote `develop` branch.
 The environment variables are set in the Vercel dashboard.
 Push to the `main` branch to deploy to production.
 Supabase migrations run automatically on deployment.

+## Seeding
+See [https://supabase.com/docs/guides/cli/seeding-your-database](https://supabase.com/docs/guides/cli/seeding-your-database) for more information on seeding the database.

+- `DRY=0 npx tsx seed.mts` to seed the database with test data